chrishaining/github_branching_practice/practice.md

 4. Go through the usual processes of add . and commit on the branch.
 <!-- The master version stops here. -->
 <!-- branch_one starts here-->
-5. git push in the normal way.
+5. To push to Github, git push origin branch_name
 6. Each time you make changes to a branch, go through the usual add, commit, push.
-7. Once you are ready to merge...
+7. Once you are ready to merge... on Github go to compare & pull request.
+You can then merge the branch with the master.
+8. On Github, you can delete the branch.